ljennin23/BasicArduino/README.md

 ### Reflection

 This Assignment was very challenging, and i am still working of correcting the wiring.
 I understand Dominick's code well, the if statement in his code states when the  button is pushed the Led turns on.
+Be sure to notice that the digital write on goes to LOW to say that if it the button is not pressed it is off.
+This code is farely easy to understand.